hmunfru/fiware-sdc/doc/installation-guide.rst

-Before you configure the chef-client you should add the admin.pem and chef-validator.pem to the directory where chef-client finds its configuration (By default should be $HOME/.chef), In this directory should be placed the admin.pem and chef-validator.pem files before you start with the chef-client configuration.
+Before you configure the chef-client you should add the admin.pem and chef-validator.pem to the directory where chef-client finds its configuration (By default should be $HOME/.chef), the admin.pem and chef-validator.pem files should be placed in this directory before starting the chef-client configuration.

 To configure chef-client, type the following command.
 You can accept all the default